-Robin Catchpole, retired as Senior Astronomer at the Royal Observatory Greenwich, currently works at the Institute of Astronomy in Cambridge.
-Born in 1943, he took a BSc at University College, London, before being posted to the Royal Observatory at the Cape of Good Hope.
-He received his doctorate from the University of Cape Town.
-In 1991 he returned to the Royal Greenwich Observatory, where he worked until it closed in 1998.
+Dr Robin Catchpole retired as Senior Astronomer at the Royal Observatory Greenwich and currently works at the Institute of Astronomy in Cambridge.
+Born in 1943, he took a BSc at University College London, before being posted to the Royal Observatory at the Cape of Good Hope.
+He received a doctorate from the University of Cape Town.
+In 1991 he returned to the Royal Greenwich Observatory where he worked until it closed in 1998.
 He has authored and co-authored over 120 research papers and has used telescopes around the world including the Hubble Space Telescope.
 His research interests include the composition of stars, exploding stars, the structure of our Galaxy and galaxies with central black holes.
 He has given numerous popular lectures and radio and TV interviews.
-Originated the design of the 33 ton bronze truncated cone at the new Astronomy Centre in Greenwich, completed, and opened by the Queen, in 2007.
-Is currently part of the team intending to build the Solar Pyramid, which will be the largest sundial in the world.
+He also originated the design of the 33-ton bronze truncated cone at the new Astronomy Centre in Greenwich, opened by the Queen in 2007.
+Robin is currently part of the team intending to build the Solar Pyramid, which will be the largest sundial in the world.